Find Out What the RichmondCC Registrar Can Do For You

 The Records Office does not print unofficial copies of current student’s transcripts.
 Students are required to go to WebAdvisor to view and/or print an unofficial copy for free.
 Official copies of transcripts must be applied for in writing, and students are required to give the Registrar’s Office at least 24 hours of notice.
 Learn more about Transcript Requests.

 Graduation exercises to award degrees and diplomas are held at the end of the spring semester and summer semester every year.
 Students must complete an application for graduation and have their advisor sign off on the completion of their program.

 Final grades for currently enrolled students will be available on the student’s WebAdvisor account once they have been submitted by the instructor.
 You should wait at least 48 hours after the semester ends to expect grades to be posted.

-A student wishing to change his or her major must see a counselor for approval.
+A student wishing to change his or her major must see a Career and Transfer Advising Center Student Advisor for approval.
 When a student changes majors, any courses applicable to the new major will be transferred.
 Grades earned, credit hours and quality points will be counted in the new major.

 Contact the Registrar’s Office